dani3l0/librusik/README.md

 ## Configuration

 Librusik will generate `data` dir upon its first boot.
 You can edit `data/config.json` file and adjust the preferences to your liking.
-Some of them can be set from Panel.
+Most of them can be set from Panel.

 Go to [localhost:7777/panel](http://localhost:7777/panel) to manage your Librusik instance.
 Default user is `admin` and password is `admin`.